TheCatalysts/react-secure-card-capture/README.md

-# Credit Card Validation App using React.js , Redux store and Tailwind CSS
+# Credit Card Validation App

 This project is a front-end application built using React.js and Tailwind CSS that allows users to submit credit card details for validation.
 The application checks the specified country against a list of banned countries, stores valid cards for the session using redux store, and displays captured credit cards during the session.